Why Your Hips, Neck or Back Might Hurt After Sleep

 Read More: Everything You Need To Know About Pillows

-So how can we stop this happening?
+So how can we stop neck pain from this happening?
 Choosing the right pillow can make a huge difference.
 The right pillow for you may not be the right pillow for someone else so it’s important to try different styles and levels of firmness in order to support your head in a neutral position when you sleep.
 Try to ensure that your head is not sinking too low, raised too high or unsupported due to a really soft pillow as all of these factors can contribute to muscle stiffness.
 Men’s Health’s sports medicine adviser Bill Hartman suggests that sleeping on your back is the best position, stating that in this position:

-Similarly, with neck pain, middle and lower back pain after sleeping are almost always attributed to improper support.
+Similarly to neck pain, middle and lower back pain after sleeping are almost always attributed to improper support.
 Waking up with a stiff back in the morning can also be related to poor posture, which can be helped by choosing the right mattress firmness level.
 Check out our personal comfort guide to find out what the most appropriate firmness level is for you based on your sleeping position.

 If the spine and surrounding muscles are not properly supported, it can cause them stress, resulting in pain.
 Bad sleeping positions can also be the cause of back pain and the most important thing to remember is to try and keep your spine as straight as possible.
 Professionals at Cleveland Clinic suggest ‘The best position for sleeping is on your back.
 The worst position for sleeping is on your stomach due to the unnatural position of your neck.
 Sleeping on your back evenly distributes weight across the widest surface of your body, minimising pressure points and ensuring proper alignment of your internal organs.’